eHealthAfrica/javarosa/docs/evaluation.md

 - [Boolean](https://github.com/opendatakit/javarosa/blob/bad552bbecfd75d2d12ba2ff8cc8c028ecea77ab/src/main/java/org/javarosa/xpath/XPathConditional.java#L83) values (to specify conditions),
 - [Raw](https://github.com/opendatakit/javarosa/blob/bad552bbecfd75d2d12ba2ff8cc8c028ecea77ab/src/main/java/org/javarosa/xpath/XPathConditional.java#L69) values (which are values that haven&#39;t been cast)

-In [ODK Collect](https://docs.opendatakit.org/collect-intro), JavaRosa is the main library used for parsing XForms, secondary instances and also evaluating XPath expressions that reference the secondary instances contained in the form.
+In [ODK Collect](https://docs.opendatakit.org/collect-intro), JavaRosa is the main library used to parse XForms and secondary instances, and also to evaluate XPath expressions that reference the secondary instances contained in the form.

-In order to understand the JavaRosa parsing and evaluation, some important classes need to be understood.
+In order to understand JavaRosa parsing and evaluation, some important classes need to be understood.